 The four sensors with the highest RH values in 2014 are all in one 2-bed house, the one with the enthalpy exchanger.
 In subsequent years, after the trial, the values were more 'normal'.
 The 3-bed house with the same exchanger does not show the same increase.

-Overall the RH levels are perfectly acceptable, and are not becoming over-dry.
+Overall the RH levels are perfectly acceptable without the enthalpy exchanger, and the properties are not becoming overly-dry.

-18 In addition, high levels of insulation and avoidance of thermal bridges prevent cold spots.
+&lt;sup>22 In addition, high levels of insulation and avoidance of thermal bridges prevent cold spots.

 5. Air quality